On Solving Reachability in Grid Digraphs using a Psuedoseparator: Pseudoseparators in a grid digraph

-Imai et al. used a separator construction to solve the reachability problem in planar graphs \cite{Imai}.
-A separator is a {\em small} set of vertices whose removal disconnects the graph into {\em smaller components}.
-An essential property of a separator is that, for any two vertices, a path between the vertices must contain a separator vertex if the vertices lie in two different components with respect to the separator.
+Imai et al. used a separator construction to solve the reachability problem in planar digraphs \cite{Imai}.
+A separator is a set of vertices whose removal disconnects the graph into \emph{small components}.
+The class of grid digraphs is a subclass of planar digraphs.
+Grid graphs are known to have small separators.
+However, for a grid digraph $G$, the underlying undirected graph of $\aux{G}$ might not have a small separator.

-Grid graphs are subclasses of planar and are known to have good separators.
-However, for a grid graph $G$, the graph $\aux{G}$ might not have a small separator.
-Here we show that $\aux{G}$ has a different kind of separator, which we call as a $\psc$ (see Definition \ref{def:psc}). $\psc$ allows us to decide reachability in $\aux{G}$, by using a divide and conquer strategy and obtain the claimed time and space bounds.